ahmadesh/Udacity-CarND-Term2-Model-predictive-Control/README.md

 ```

 ## Cost
-The costs are added for the following over time:
+The costs to minimize consists of the following terms over time:
 - Summing the `cte`
 - Summing the `epsi`
-- Summing the pow2 of the `v` and `reference vel`
+- Summing the pow2 of the (`v` - `reference vel`)
 - Summing `delta`
 - Summing `a`
-- Summing the pow2 of `delta`+`v` for steering with high velocity
+- Summing the pow2 of (`delta`+`v`) for penalty for steering with high velocity
-- Summing `delta(t+1)-delta(t)` for smooth steering
+- Summing pow2 of (`delta(t+1)-delta(t)`) for smooth steering
-- Summing `a(t+1)-a(t)` for smooth change in acceleration
+- Summing pow2 of (`a(t+1)-a(t)`) for smooth change in acceleration

-Each one of the cost compnent have weights that determines its importance in planning.
+Each one of the cost compnent have weights that determines their importance in control planning.
 I experimented with the weights to find the best set of weights for the performance.

-For planning, the code minimizes the cost function over with the defined constraints.
+For planning, the code minimizes the cost function over the time with the defined constraints.

 # Timestep Length and Frequency
-The MPC algorithm takes the time length (`N`) and frequency (`dt`).
-Setting these parameters is critical to the performance that makes the drive unstable or with high error.
-I chose `N=7` and `dt=0.15` for the best performance through experiments.
+The MPC algorithm takes the timestep length (`N`) and frequency (`dt`).
+Setting these parameters is critical to the performance.
+I settled on `N=7` and `dt=0.15` for the best performance through different experiments.
 Decreasing or increasing `N`, with constant frequency, resulted in destabilizing the drive becasue of too short or too long planning time.
 Also increasing `N` for too long could increase the computation cost.
-Also, increasing the frequency results in planning with coarse planning that results in instability in turns, while decreasing the frequency with constant timestep length again reduces the planning time.
+Increasing the frequency time results in planning with coarse time steps that leads to large error in turns, while decreasing the frequency with constant timestep length again reduces the planning time and could make the control unstable.

 # Polynomial Fitting and MPC Preprocessing
-In the main function, waypoints (motion map, ptsx) is transfered into the car coordinates (px,py,psi) with:
+In the main function, motion map waypoints (ptsx, ptsy) is transfered into the car coordinates (px,py,psi) with:
 ```
 xshift = ptsx - px;
 yshift = ptsy - py;
 x_shifted(i) = xshift*cos(-psi) - yshift*sin(-psi);
 y_shifted(i) = xshift*sin(-psi) + yshift*cos(-psi);
 ```
 Then, a 3rd order polynomial is fit to the points and fed to the MPC algorithm for calculations of `cte` and `psi` values over the planning time.
-After MPC processing, it returns the steering angle that and throttle that is gave to the simulator with proper conversion.
-The MPC algorithm also returns the planned points with (`N` and `dt`) for the following time.
+After MPC processing, it returns the steering angle that and throttle that are gave to the simulator with proper conversion (-sterring_angle. throttle/degtorad(25)).
+The MPC algorithm also returns the planned points with (`N` and `dt`) for the following time steps that is shown in simulator.

 # Model Predictive Control with Latency
-In order to compensate for the latency, the state variables are projected to the time after latency (current time), based on the kenematics of the motion as:
+In order to compensate for the latency, the state variables are projected to the time after latency (current time), based on the kenematics of the motion with constant speed as:
 ```
 x = v*dt;
 y = 0;